namesny/amp-cheatsheet/README.md

 ## Runner did not finish job, send other runner to complete the job
 - set `runner_id` in `fleet_command` to `null`
 - set assigned `external_command.state = request_failed_to_send` with (`fleet_start`) and `last_failed_at` to `NOW()`
+- wait a minute, FleetCommand will be resent after a while, no restart needed

 # Special Queries